US stocks slip following the latest discouraging signal on the economy

-NEW YORK (AP) — U.S. stock indexes are slipping on Tuesday following the latest discouraging signal on the U.S. economy.

-The S&P 500 was falling by 0.3% in morning trading, coming off its best day since May, which followed its worst day since May.
-The Dow Jones Industrial Average was down 157 points, or 0.4%, as of 10:35 a.m.
-Eastern time, and the Nasdaq composite was 0.2% lower.
+The S&P 500 was down 0.3% in afternoon trading, coming off its best day since May, which followed its worst day since May.
+The Dow Jones Industrial Average rose 32 points, or 0.1%, as of 1:16 p.m.
+Eastern time, and the Nasdaq composite was 0.5% lower.

-A weaker-than-expected report on activity for businesses in the U.S. transportation, retail and other services industries added to worries that President Donald Trump’s tariffs may be hurting the economy.
-But increased hopes for coming cuts to interest rates by the Federal Reserve, along with a stream of stronger-than-expected profit reports from U.S. companies, are helping to keep the losses in check.
+Edgewell Personal Care, the company behind the Schick, Playtex and Banana Boat brands, fell 22.4% after reporting lower profit and revenue for the latest quarter than analysts expected.
+CEO Rod Little said it was a very weak season for sun care in North America, while tariffs are acting as a drag on profits.

+Caterpillar shifted between small gains and losses after likewise reporting a profit that fell short of analysts’ expectations.
+Its operating profit sank 18% from a year earlier, largely due to tariffs making its manufacturing costs more expensive.
+The stock was most recently up 0.5%.

-Palantir Technologies jumped 8.7%, for example, after the provider of artificial-intelligence platforms reported a stronger profit for the latest quarter than analysts expected.
+Palantir Technologies jumped 6.8% after the provider of AI platforms reported a stronger profit for the latest quarter than analysts expected.
 The AI darling also raised its forecast for revenue over the full year, and its stock climbed further after it had already doubled for the year so far coming into the day.

 “We continue to see the astonishing impact of AI leverage,” CEO Alex Karp said.

-Axon Enterprise jumped 17.9% after the company, which sells Tasers, body cameras and software to public safety departments, reported a much stronger profit than analysts expected.
+Axon Enterprise leaped 16.1% after the company, which sells Tasers, body cameras and software to public safety departments, reported a much stronger profit than analysts expected.
 It also cited growth in its AI offerings, which can save time for transcriptions and other tasks, and raised its forecast for revenue this year.

-DuPont added 0.5% after the chemical company likewise topped analysts’ expectations for profit.
-It also raised its forecast for profit over the full year, even though it’s expecting to take a $20 million hit because of tariffs in the second half of 2025.

-All kinds of companies have been telling investors how much they expect tariffs to shave off their profits this year, and trade policy was one of the most common topics U.S. services businesses talked about in the latest monthly survey compiled by the Institute for Supply Management about their activity.

 Some critics thought the ad’s reference to the blonde-haired and blue-eyed actor’s “great genes” may be extolling a narrow set of beauty standards, while Trump said that being “WOKE is for losers.”